Infants & Toddler

-Families with children birth through 3 years are welcomed into Community Crossroads by our Early Support & Services Coordinator (ESS), Tammy Dudal.
+We partner with families to meet the developmental needs of children birth to age 3.
+Families with children are welcomed into Community Crossroads by our Early Support & Services Director (ESS), Tammy Dudal.
 Tammy has supported thousands of families in applying for Early Support & Services.
 Through her kind and knowledgeable assistance, families learn what ESS is all about.

 The family and the team will design an Individual Family Support Plan that meets the needs of each child and their family lifestyle.
 The experience and the exposure that children receive during these early years form the foundation for their development.

 The Early Support team may include speech and language pathologists, occupational and physical therapists, educators and early childhood development specialists.
 Services can be provided in a variety of settings such as your own home, child’s day care, neighborhood playground or other community setting.

 Early Supports & Services are provided through state and federal funds.
 Families are not billed for services provided, although we do pursue private insurance and Medicaid reimbursement.
 A child is never denied services due to a family’s inability to pay.

 Community Crossroads is committed to providing high quality services that meet the needs of those we serve.
 As a part of our ongoing quality assurance activities, our program conducts a survey after each child is discharged from the program.
 All results are shared with the Quality Assurance Committee and our providers on a quarterly basis.